 A google map of the collection sites, provided by PPRC, can be found here

-An illustrated, color brochure that outlines Best Management Practices for dental offices.
+Updated in 2017, this is an illustrated, color brochure that outlines Best Management Practices for dental offices.

 - Fats, Oil and Grease Control (Regional Preferred Pumper Program)